-An anxiety attack usually consists of feelings of fear, panic and terror and they can lead to a panic attack.
+An anxiety attack usually consists of feelings of worry, fear, panic and terror and they can lead to a panic attack.
 A panic attack involves palpitations, trembling, shortness of breath and sweating — but they usually last a matter of minutes.
-There are a variey of situations that can increase anxiety and if the symptoms worsen it is advisable to seek professional help.
+There are a variety of situations that can increase anxiety and if the feelings of anxiety worsen it is advisable to seek professional help.

 Symptoms of GAD include:

-- difficulty sleeping
+- Difficulty sleeping

-- a feeling of dread
+- A feeling of dread

-- muscle tenseness
+- Muscle tenseness

-- inability to relax
+- Inability to relax

-- trembling and shaking
+- Trembling and shaking

-- worrying constantly
+- Worrying constantly

-- poor memory
+- Poor memory

-- lack of concentration
+- Lack of concentration

 A certain level of anxiety is normal, but when it takes over your life you need to seek medical help.
 Your GP may recommend CBT (cognitive behavioural therapy) or they may prescribe medication to control the feelings of anxiousness.